-This homemade sanitizer spray is what I use as a DIY disinfectant and everyday cleaner so we keep a big bottle on hand.
-It’s natural, safe, and it works.
+We a make a big bottle of this natural homemade sanitizer spray for use as a DIY disinfectant and everyday cleaner.
+It’s safe and it works.

 A Homemade Sanitizer Spray!